 If the trip lasts more than two weeks and you eat out most of the time, it will cost lots of money.

 Most hostels and guesthouses have a kitchen in their establishment, so make use of it and cook your own meal while traveling.
-Or, if you travel in a group, book an apartment that has a kitchen.
+Or, if you travel in a group, book an apartment with a kitchen.

-Another bonus when having a kitchen is you can save any leftovers from meals you had at restaurants.
+Another bonus when having a kitchen is saving any leftovers from meals you had at restaurants.

 Also, I find it fascinating to visit the local markets.
 You’ll be able to discover the life of the locals in the most authentic way and buy fresh and cheap food.